karlicoss/hsbc-parser/README.md

-Simplistic parser for HSBC credit card online PDF statements.
+Simple parser for HSBC credit card online PDF statements.

 Works with HSBC UK as for April 2018.

+# Prerequisites

+TODO tabula